Stocks trend lower as investors step back, safe-havens rally

 Oil prices closed higher as concerns about a resurgence in coronavirus cases were offset by recent commitments from the major oil producers to rein in production.

-The tech-heavy Nasdaq Composite shook off early losses to close up 0.33% and briefly cleared 10,000 points for the first time.
+The tech-heavy Nasdaq Composite shook off early losses to close higher and briefly cleared 10,000 points for the first time.
+Apple, up 3.2%, gave the Nasdaq its biggest boost.

 The Dow Jones Industrial Average and S&P 500 both slid.